Angelo Bissessarsingh

-Angelo Bissessarsingh (September 1982 – February 2, 2017) was an historian and author from Trinidad and Tobago.
+Angelo Bissessarsingh (29 September 1982 – 2 February 2017) was a historian and author from Trinidad and Tobago.
 His written works include A Walk Back in Time: Snapshots of the History of Trinidad and Tobago.
 He wrote a column entitled "Back in Time" for the Trinidad Guardian.
 He was also the curator of the Virtual Museum of Trinidad and Tobago, a Facebook group that remains very active with nearly 44,000 members (as of mid-2022) and is currently managed by Patricia Bissessar, the historian's aunt.
-With the help of other history buffs and qualified historians, his legacy and passion have remained active through the “Angelo Bissessarsingh’s Virtual Museum of T&T.”
+With the help of other history buffs and qualified historians, his legacy and passion have remained active through the "Angelo Bissessarsingh’s Virtual Museum of T&T".

 Bissessarsingh was diagnosed with pancreatic cancer in 2015 and initially given six months to live.
-He died on 2 February 2017 at his home in Siparia, aged 34.
+He died on 2 February 2017, at his home in Siparia, aged 34.

 Awards

-Bissessarsingh was awarded the Hummingbird Medal (Gold) for his service in the field of education and history.
+In 2016, Bissessarsingh was given the keys to San Fernando by former mayor Kazim Hosein.
+He was awarded the Hummingbird Medal (Gold) for his service in the field of education and history.